 Debt Collection Lawyer Florida

-Whether you’re a creditor seeking to recover unpaid debts or a consumer defending against aggressive collection tactics, we protect your rights and get results.
-From judgment enforcement to FDCPA defense, we handle the full range of debt collection disputes in Florida.
+Whether you’re a creditor pursuing unpaid debts or a consumer defending against aggressive collection tactics, we handle the full range of debt collection disputes in Florida.
+From FDCPA violations to judgment enforcement, Ludwin Law Group gets results on both sides of the collection dispute.

 Protecting Your Rights in Debt Collection Disputes

 Ludwin Law Group represents both creditors seeking to enforce debts and consumers defending against collection actions.
-Whether you’re a business owed thousands by a customer, a creditor enforcing a judgment, or an individual being harassed by collectors, we know how to navigate Florida’s complex debt collection law.
+Whether you’re a business owed thousands by a customer, a creditor enforcing a judgment, or an individual being harassed by collectors, we navigate Florida’s complex debt collection law to protect your interests at every stage.

 We handle the full scope of debt collection matters: creditor representation in collection litigation, judgment enforcement and asset discovery, consumer defense against FDCPA violations, harassment defense, and debt validation disputes.
-We move strategically to protect your interests.
+Our approach is strategic, not reactive.

 What We Handle

-From commercial debt recovery to judgment enforcement to defending FDCPA violations, we represent both creditors and consumers in all aspects of Florida debt collection law.
+From commercial debt recovery to FDCPA defense, we represent both creditors and consumers across the full range of Florida debt collection disputes.

 Creditor Representation

 Defend against collection lawsuits and aggressive collection tactics.
-We challenge improper venue, enforce FDCPA protections, and fight harassment.
+We challenge improper venue, assert FDCPA protections, identify statute of limitations issues, and fight harassment.

 The Fair Debt Collection Practices Act protects consumers from harassment, false statements, and unfair tactics.
-We defend violations and pursue collector accountability.
+We defend FDCPA violations and hold collectors accountable for every breach.

-Once you have a judgment, we enforce it through asset discovery, bank levies, wage garnishment, and execution.
-We locate assets and maximize recovery.
+Once you have a judgment, we enforce it.
+Asset discovery, bank levies, wage garnishment, and supplemental proceedings to locate assets and maximize recovery.

-Business-to-business debt disputes.
-We handle accounts receivable disputes, breach of payment terms, and commercial litigation to recover amounts owed.
+Business-to-business debt disputes, accounts receivable recovery, breach of payment terms, and commercial litigation to recover amounts owed by customers and vendors.

 Consumers have the right to demand proof of the debt.
-We validate debts on behalf of creditors or challenge improper collection of unverified debts.
+We validate debts on behalf of creditors and challenge improper collection of unverified or time-barred debts.

 Creditor Representation & Debt Recovery

-When a customer or business owes you money and refuses to pay, we pursue collection through the full legal process.
-From initial demand letter through judgment and enforcement.
+When a customer or business owes you money and refuses to pay, we pursue collection through the full legal process from initial demand through judgment and enforcement.

 - Send formal demand letters on law firm letterhead